Skip to content

 Tucana is not associated with any myths.
 The constellation’s name is Latin for “the toucan,” a South American bird with a huge bill.
 The Dutch astronomer and cartographer Petrus Plancius first depicted the constellation on a celestial globe in 1598 and gave it the name Tucana.

-Johann Bayer kept the name in his atlas of 1603, but Frederick de Houtman called the constellation Den Indiaenschen Exster, op Indies Lang ghenaemt, which means “the Indian magpie, named Lang in the Indies,” in his 1603 catalogue.
+Johann Bayer kept the name in his atlas of 1603, but Frederick de Houtman called the constellation Den Indiaenschen Exster, op Indies Lang ghenaemt, meaning “the Indian magpie, named Lang in the Indies,” in his 1603 catalogue.
 Presumably, de Houtman was describing the hornbill, a different bird that is also native to the East Indies and Malaysia.
 In the end, the name Tucana won out.

 Tucana stars

-α Tucanae (Alpha Tucanae)
+Lang-Exster – α Tucanae (Alpha Tucanae)

 γ Tucanae (Gamma Tucanae)